xanderfrangos/rei-adventure/README.md

    and *The Legend of Zelda: Oracle of Ages*, and as such are property of *Nintendo* & *Capcom*.
  - Awesome *GameBoy* mockup by BLUEamnesiac from DeviantArt. *GameBoy* is property of *Nintendo*.
- - Music by Daniel Sweet.
+ - Music by Dani Sweet.
- - Programming and bad jokes by Alexander Frangos.
+ - Programming and bad jokes by Xander Frangos.
+ - JavaScript supplemented by jQuery and [gamecontroller.js](https://github.com/alvaromontoro/gamecontroller.js).